relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

-# Relativity Trace Data Source User Guide
+# Relativity Trace Data Source User Guide - Globanet

+**For every Trace Data Source, except for [Microsoft Exchange Data Source](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#microsoft-exchange-data-source), it is required to set up and deploy additional software.
+This software is called Globanet Merge1.
+You will also need to install additional hardware.**

   * [Installation](#installation)
     + [Pre-requisites](#pre-requisites)